Brendan C. Hanifin

 Brendan Hanifin is counsel in Ropes & Gray’s Chicago office.
 Brendan advises clients on international risk compliance matters as well as clinical research-related issues.
 Brendan has experience representing clients in the energy, health care, and transportation and logistics industries in internal and government investigations of potential violations of anti-corruption laws, economic sanctions, export control laws, customs regulations, and anti-boycott laws.
 Brendan regularly advises private equity sponsors, investment advisers, and multinational companies on international risk issues related to various transactions and investments.
 Brendan also advises clients on issues related to the Committee on Foreign Investment in the United States review process.

-Brendan has assisted clients across a broad range of industries to develop or enhance their compliance programs, and he writes frequently on economic sanctions, anti-corruption, and other international risk topics.
+Brendan has assisted clients across a broad range of industries to develop or enhance their compliance programs.
+A member of Law360’s International Trade Editorial Advisory Board, Brendan writes frequently on economic sanctions, anti-corruption, and other international risk topics.
 Brendan’s pro bono practice has included the successful representation of numerous clients with criminal records in post-conviction relief proceedings in federal and state court, as well as administrative hearings.